I didn't like eating with people.

 This explanation may be a bit problematic in modern Japan.

-In the parable of Buddha, there is a story
+In the parable of Buddha, there is a story2 of a rich man who had four wives.

 This rich man realizes that he is about to die and seeks a wife who will die with him.